-2. Secondly, prepare the napkins for the decoupage.
-Most paper napkins are 3 ply.
-Separate out the ply’s, as only the top ply is used.
+Step 2: Secondly, prepare the napkins for the decoupage.
+Most paper napkins are three-ply.
+Separate the ply, as only the top ply is used.

-3. Next, cut the napkins into manageable pieces.
-For this tabletop, I cut the napkins into strips the same width as each wood plank.
+Step 3: Next, cut the napkins into manageable pieces.
+I cut the napkins into strips the same width as each wood plank for this tabletop.
 Apply the Mod Podge to the wood and not to the paper napkins.
 Carefully lay the napkins down onto the wood face up.

-Top Tip: to smooth out the napkins, screw up the unused ply’s of the paper napkin into a ball and cover with clingfilm.
+Top Tip: to smooth out the napkins, screw up the unused ply of the paper napkin into a ball and cover it with clingfilm.
 Use this clingfilm ball to smooth out the napkins by pressing down on them with it.

-The clingfilm doesn’t stick to the paper napkins so reduces the chances of it tearing.
+The clingfilm doesn’t stick to the paper napkins, reducing the chances of tearing it.

-4. Next, carefully apply a layer of Mod Podge onto the top of decoupage napkins, this will provide a protective layer.
+Step 4: Next, carefully apply a layer of Mod Podge onto the top of the decoupage napkins, providing a protective coating.

-It is really easy to hang this piece of upcycled Mid-Century modern style Christmas wall art.
-I just rested it, on 2 strong wall hooks.
+It is easy to hang this piece of upcycled Mid-Century modern-style Christmas wall art.
+I just rested it on two strong wall hooks.

 Do you ever get distracted when crafting and end up making something you had no idea you wanted to make?

-As you may have gathered this is not my only Marimekko upcycle, you may want to check out these ones too:
+As you may have gathered, this is not my only Marimekko upcycle; you may want to check out these too:

 Unique Marimekko bench